PREPARING YOUR FILES

 Here are some guidelines to consider in order to achieve great results on your final masters.

 For best results, your pre-master file must meet the following:

-Keep in mind that although you can send an MP3 file, the quality of your final master will suffer.
-This may affect the mastering engineer's ability to work effectively on your song.
+Although it is possible to master an MP3 file, there will be a loss of quality, which may also affect the mastering engineer's ability to work effectively on your song.

 A lot more can be achieved if the pre-master is a WAV or an AIFF file.

 Because a pre-master is normally much quieter than the final master, 24 bit is the recommended depth when bouncing/exporting in order not to lose depth.

 16 bit is OK, but choose 24 bit if possible.

 Your pre-master must not be lower than 44.1 kHz.